-This way a protective layer is created between the glass and the print, and will absorb any tensions that may originate during cool-down.
+This way a protective layer is created between the surface and the print, and will absorb any tensions that may originate during cool-down.

 2. After the print has finished, allow the build plate to cool down for 15 minutes.

-Warning!
+- Warning!
 Don't apply water inside of the printer!
 This can damage the printer and electronics inside of it.

 Pay attention to the orientation of the spatula, it should be as flat as possible.

-Warning!
+- Warning!
 Removing the part inside of the printer can result in disruption of the calibration.